malach-it/boruta-server/README.md

 A [loom presentation](https://www.loom.com/share/77006360fdac44bc9113fab9cf30aba5) about how to get a server up and running.

+Note that the easiest way to try the server is by using docker compose.

+> During the installation, an optional prompt will ask for statistical info, it would be great if you could fill them.

 ### System wide setup (Debian based)

 You can perform a system wide installation performing the following command.
 It will create a systemd service to run the server.
 During the installation, you will be asked to fill out the environment variables for the server.
 The environment takes `.env.example` as a basis.